poovamraj/PinEditTextField/README.md

         android:inputType="text"
         android:textSize="16sp"
-        app:cornerRadius="10dp" // Will make the square curved on the edges (applicable only for Square Pin Fields) app:noOfFields="4"
+        app:cornerRadius="10dp" // Will make the square curved on the edges (applicable only for Square Pin Fields) app:fieldBgColor="#ddd" // Will color the background of the field (applicable for Square and Circle Pin Fields) app:noOfFields="4"
         android:textSelectHandle="@drawable/text_handle" // recommended
         android:id="@+id/squareField"